maxiguillermo1/Solar-System/README.md

 # Utilizes GLUT for the rendering loop and keyboard inputs.
 # Manages OpenGL textures and handles different light sources.
 # Uses GLU for quadrics and GL functions for 3D transformations and shading.
-# Assumes the images are available in the current directory for texture mapping.

 ## Table of Contents